-Choosing alfalfa seed may seem less complicated than selecting corn or soybean genetics because there are fewer options and trait packages, but it’s a decision that has longer-term impacts and a greater commitment requirement.
-Here are three questions to consider to help guide your alfalfa seed purchases.
+Choosing alfalfa seed may seem less complicated than selecting corn or soybean genetics because there are fewer options and trait packages, but it’s a decision that has longer term impacts and a greater commitment requirement.
+Here are three questions to consider to help guide alfalfa seed purchase decisions in 2023

 Regardless of the end use, most growers agree they look for high yield, solid quality, pest resistance and a persistent stand when choosing their alfalfa varieties.

 Above all other factors, yield generally leads the discussion when it comes down to variety choice.
 Genetics play an important role, but climate variations, soil conditions, elevation and pest pressures also influence yield potential.
 All these factors work together to determine final tonnage, so it’s important to understand how specific varieties perform in your area and in similar field conditions, though this data may not always be available.

 High-integrity yield data that is available, whether from a seed company or university, should highlight at least multiple-year or multiple-location data or both.
 However, choosing the highest yielding alfalfa isn’t necessarily the best option if the agronomics of that variety aren’t a good match for your fertility plan, soil characteristics or pest and weed management program.

 The quality profile of your alfalfa is dependent on several factors, including genetics, traits, disease packages, environmental conditions and management practices.
 Historically, it hasn’t been uncommon to see higher quality alfalfa varieties result in lower yield.
 The HarvXtra alfalfa trait

 gives growers the flexibility to delay harvest while maintaining high-quality forage, so you no longer have to sacrifice quality for yield.